microsoft/terraform-provider-power-platform/.github/ISSUE_TEMPLATE/resource.md

 ---
-name: "powerplatform_[your resource name] Resource"
+name: "New Resource Request"
 about: "Request a new resource to be added to the Terraform provider."
-labels: [enhancement, resource, triage]
+labels: [enhancement,resource,triage]
 assignees: ""

 ---